-For Valentine’s Day, you might be in the habit of reaching for a bottle or two of rich, deep, tooth-staining, love-inducing red wine.
+For Valentine’s Day, you might be in the habit of reaching for a bottle or two of rich, deep, tooth-staining, love-inducing red wine to go with your romantic dinner.
 And that’s all well and good!
 Wine is wonderful any day of the year.
 But why not try something new?

 Cocktails make for an activity to share, and they provide a fun new project for those of us used to grabbing the corkscrew every time we want a drink.
 So, do some plotting with your partner and plan for a new cocktail (or two!) to make this Valentine’s Day.